podio-community/podio-php/README.markdown

 # About
 This is a PHP Client for interacting with the Podio API.
-All parts of the Podio API is covered in this client.
+All parts of the Podio API are covered in this client.

 # Installation
 The client library requires PHP 5.3 with [curl](http://php.net/manual/en/book.curl.php) and [openssl](http://php.net/manual/en/book.openssl.php) extensions enabled.